sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

  - On SAP BTP side:
     - You have an [enterprise](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/171511cc425c4e079d0684936486eee6.html) global account in SAP BTP.
     - You must be an administrator of the SAP BTP global account where you want to register your SAP S/4HANA Cloud system.
-    - You need to [Prepare for SAP BTP Development](btp-app-prepare-btp) if you start with a result from an example branch.
+    - You need to [Prepare for SAP BTP Development](btp-app-prepare-btp) if you start with the result from an example branch.
     - Your SAP BTP subaccount has quota for the services `SAP Launchpad service` and `SAP HTML5 Applications Repository service` as described in [Prepare for SAP BTP Development](btp-app-prepare-btp).
     - You have to [Use an existing SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#42a0e8d7-8593-48f1-9a0e-67ef7ee4df18) or [Set up a new SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#3b20e31c-e9eb-44f7-98ed-ceabfd9e586e) for the deployment.
 After the deployment, you need to perform step 14–17, starting with step [Subscribe to SAP Launchpad Service](https://developers.sap.com/de/tutorials/btp-app-launchpad-service.html#57352c79-1a09-4054-a77d-626fac957404) from the tutorial [Add the SAP Launchpad service](btp-app-launchpad-service).
  - On SAP S/4HANA Cloud side: